 After Open Enrollment for Obamacare ends in Indiana, you can still purchase affordable health insurance coverage.
-During the Open Enrollment period, federal tax subsidies are available to individuals, families and small businesses to help pay the premium.
+During the Enrollment period, federal tax subsidies are available to individuals, families and small businesses to help pay the premium.
+Often, premiums become $0, and deductibles, copays, and out-of-pocket expenses reduce.
 For private plans, household income guidelines must be met to receive financial help.
+Catastrophic-tier plans are not eligible for federal subsidies.

-But if you missed the deadline, simply forgot about it, or decided that rates were too high, Indiana medical plans can be bought at surprisingly low prices, depending on a variety of factors.
-Many of these policies will provide ideal "gap" coverage until you are eligible for the next period.
+If you missed the 2023 deadline, simply forgot about it, or decided that rates were too high, Indiana medical plans can be bought at surprisingly low prices, depending on a variety of factors.
+Many of these policies will provide ideal “gap” coverage until you are eligible for the next period.
 However, if you obtain alternative benefits through an employer, or simply can not afford a policy, you can immediately cancel the plan.
+These plans are issued by reputable national health carriers, and offer a variety of comprehensive and catastrophic options.

 Cheap Temporary Gap Coverage

-Short-term plans do not provide "unlimited" benefits for as long as you have the policy.
-Usually, the maximum payout is between $250,000 and $2 million, which still should be enough for the limited amount of time you will keep the plan.
+Short-term plans do not provide “unlimited” benefits for as long as you have the policy.
+The minimum allowed limit is $2 million, which still should be enough for the limited amount of time you will keep the plan.
 Preventive benefits, unlike regular Marketplace policies, are not covered at 100% prior to the deductible, and often are not provided at all.
 Primary-care physician visits, prescriptions, and Urgent-Care visits are generally subject to a deductible, although a rider can often be added to remove the deductible.
-Note: Many contracts provide a $50 copay for Urgent-Care visits.
-Telemed video consultations are also offered with many temporary plans.
+Other required coverage of temporary plans include lab services, emergency room treatment, hospitalization, and outpatient ambulatory care.